 The U.S. Citizenship and Immigration Service (USCIS) provides a website called WelcometoUSA.gov, which helps new immigrants find basic information on how to settle in the United States.
 The site also provides federal government resources and organizations that can assist you in learning English, applying for U.S. Citizenship, tips on managing money, finding child care and much more.
 They provide a free downloadable and comprehensive Welcome to the United States guide, which is available in 14 languages.

 Museums collect and care for objects of scientific, artistic, or historical importance and make them available for public viewing.
 They generally concentrate on a particular subject, and most belong to one or more of the following categories:

 There is no "official" language at the federal level for the United States.
 Although the most commonly used language is English, there are over 300 languages spoken or signed by the population.
 Some individual states list English as their official language.
 If you would like the United States or your state to adopt an official language, you should contact your elected officials.

 The federal government is required to provide access to federal programs and federally assisted programs for people with limited English proficiency.
 To access more information about this topic, please visit the Limited English Proficiency website.

 The continental U.S. (including Alaska) spans five time zones.
 American Samoa, Hawaii, Guam, the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin islands are located in additional time zones.

-Daylight Saving Time (DST) is a widely used system that adjusts the official local time forward from the official standard time during summer months, usually by one hour.
+Daylight Saving Time (DST) is a widely used system that adjusts the official local time forward ("spring ahead") from the official standard time during summer months, usually by one hour.